April 20th-25th, 2018

 This retreat is for you if…

-Each morning, you’ll meet with your mentor and the other two writers in your small group, in sessions of three hours, going in-depth into the topics which matter most to you, including:
+Each morning, after a presentation from one of our industry experts, you’ll meet with your own mentor and the other three writers in your small group, in sessions of three hours, going in-depth into the topics which matter most to you, including:

-You’ll meet daily with your mentor—the presenter of your choice*—in small groups of 3, to discuss your project.
+You’ll meet daily with your mentor—the presenter of your choice*—in small groups of up to 4, to discuss your project.
 This is your chance to receive their undivided attention and ask questions about anything related to your writing—from the arc of your story to gaining traction in your writing career to crafting the perfect pitch for an agent or producer.

 *Please note: in order to have the presenter of your choice as your mentor, it’s imperative to book early, as places in the mentoring groups will be allocated on a strictly first-come, first-served basis.

 From dinner Friday night to breakfast Wednesday morning, your meals will be prepared by a private chef using fresh, locally-sourced ingredients.
 We’ll be serving vegetarian and gluten-free options along with a variety of traditional French cuisine.

 As befits a castle, all the bedrooms are unique and range greatly in size, furnishings and views, so to have the room of your choice, book early!